-The National Alliance for Grieving Children (NAGC) is a nonprofit organization that raises awareness about the needs of children and teens who are grieving a death and provides education and resources for anyone who supports them.
-Through the collective voice of our members and partners we educate, advocate and raise awareness about childhood bereavement.
+The National Alliance for Children’s Grief (NACG) is a nonprofit organization that raises awareness about the needs of children and teens who are grieving a death and provides education and resources for anyone who supports them.
+Through the collective voice of our members and partners, we educate, advocate and raise awareness about childhood bereavement.

-The NAGC is a nationwide network comprised of professionals, institutions and volunteers who promote best practices, educational programming and critical resources to facilitate the mental, emotional and physical health of grieving children and their families.
+The NACG is a nationwide network comprised of professionals, institutions, and volunteers who promote best practices, educational programming, and critical resources to facilitate the mental, emotional and physical health of grieving children and their families.

 What We Do

-The NAGC is the only professional member organization specifically addressing issues about childhood bereavement.
+The NACG is the only professional member organization specifically addressing issues about childhood bereavement.
 We offer peer networking, continuing education, and an annual symposium on children’s grief.

 This document provides professional Standards of Practice for organizations or individuals offering bereavement support services or counseling to children or teenagers grieving a death.
 While the intention of the document is not to govern the services of professionals, we believe these standards provide a guide to best practices.
 It was written by professionals throughout the childhood bereavement field (listed at the end of the document) and reflects the values and practices of a variety of support models.
 This is a “living” document reviewed periodically by the NACG Board of Directors .
 We welcome comments from our membership.